Essential Preparation Tips for Website Translation Services

 Work on setting an appropriate budget for success:

-The elements mentioned below impact your costs, strategy, and work time when introducing a new translated and localized website.
+The elements listed below affect your costs, strategy, and time when introducing a new, translated, and localized website.

-- Do you need a partial translation or the translation of the complete site?
-Some clients opt for a partial translation, eliminating sections that are not necessary to the new language, such as events, job postings, or other sections of the site that are specific to the source language or the original audience.
+1. Do you need a partial translation or the translation of the complete site?
+Some clients opt for a partial translation, eliminating sections that are not necessary in the new language, such as events, job postings, or other site sections specific to the source language or the original audience.

-- Is the content of your site static, or does your company constantly update it with new pages?
+2. Is the content on your site static, or does your company constantly update old pages and add new ones?
 The frequency of content updates to your site is a critical element to manage, ensuring you have sufficient funds for ongoing maintenance of the multilingual website.

-- Your budgeting must account for expected IT work.
+4. Your budget must account for expected IT work.
 The structure, navigation, and storage of the translated content on your website’s platform must be determined and may require revising the activities involved.

 Planning the Translation Process for your Website